This low carb, gluten free cream of mushroom soup is thick, creamy, delicious and oh, so easy to make!

 Mushrooms, onions and garlic are browned in butter.
 A little white wine is added for flavor, but it can be omitted if you wish.
 More flavor is added to the soup with garlic and thyme.

 The base of the soup is vegetable broth, puréed mushrooms and some heavy cream.
 Because I’m using puréed mushrooms and cream instead of starting with butter and flour to thicken a milk based soup, this gluten free cream of mushroom soup is thick and delicious.

 It is super easy to whip up and is way better than the canned stuff.
 But I can’t help but feel a little nostalgic with every sip.

-Can I freeze my gluten free cream of mushroom soup?
+Can I freeze mushroom soup?

 Cream based soups tend to separate during the freezing process.
 The best way to freeze your homemade cream of mushroom soup is to prepare it up to the point before you add the cream.
 Let the soup cool completely and then freeze in air tight containers or freezer safe bags.

 When you reheat the soup, place frozen soup in a pot and reheat over the stove instead of the microwave.
 Once mushroom soup is hot, stir in the cream now and serve when hot.

 On a different note, I’m sure excited that I was able to use this beautiful copper pot in my mushroom soup photo shoot.
 My uncle decided to unload some of his Persian copper and he knew I would happily find them a happy home with me!
 I also have a few copper pieces from my mom, who has a huge collection.